syedtaha22/Intro-to-Programming-CPP/08_Pointers/README.md

 ## Next Steps

 After Understanding the basics of pointers, you can move on to more advanced topics like structures, classes, and objects.
 These concepts build on the foundation of pointers and provide a deeper understanding of object-oriented programming in C++.
-For more information, refer to the [Advanced Topics](../09_Advanced_Topics/README.md) section.
+For addiional topics, refer to the [Additional Topics](../09_Additional_Topics/README.md) section.